RavenousLegs

 Tibetan refugees in Bir, Himachal Pradesh

-The kid walks through the fields to go to her school.
+The kid walks through the fields to attend her school in the village.

 The kid walks through the fields to go to her school in Bir, Himachal Pradesh